The Grey Hoodie Project: Big Tobacco, Big Tech, and the threat on academic integrity: Influence the research questions and plans of individual scientists

 \subsection{Big Tech}

-Just as many Big Tobacco-funded projects lead to tangible advancements in science and the lives of people, the same can be said for the majority of the work funded by Big Tech.
-Just like with Big Tobacco, there is evidence that the types of questions being asked, the types of projects being funded, and the types of answers being provided are influenced by Big Tech.
+Just as many Big Tobacco-funded projects lead to tangible advancements in science and improved the lives of people, the same can be said for the majority of the work funded by Big Tech.
+As is the case with Big Tobacco, there is evidence that the types of questions being asked, the types of projects being funded, and the types of answers being provided are influenced by Big Tech.

+An especially egregious example demonstrating how Big Tech attempts to influence the research questions and plans of scientists comes from leaked internal documents from Google, which tells ``its scientists to `strike a positive tone' in their research'' \cite{pos_tone_2020}.
+Just like tobacco companies, for research surrounding certain topics (e.g., effects of AI), researchers must consult with ``policy and public relations teams'' \cite{pos_tone_2020}.
+At the very least, the public relation goals of the company influences academics who collaborate directly with industry researchers.
+This should be cause for concern, as the processes for approving industry grants to academics in universities may undergo similar public relations clearances thus suppressing work in the academy.